Find a Tech Cofounder or Fractional CTO

-The journey to finding the right technical cofounder - strategies, channels, and what to look for in your perfect match.
+Should you find a technical cofounder or work with a Fractional CTO?
+Strategies, channels, and what to look for in your perfect technical partner.

 Proven Strategies for Finding Technical Cofounders